marshallpodgurski/iowaliquorsales/liquorsalesSQL.md

 WHERE county IS NULL
 GROUP BY store_number
 ```
-49 store numbers are returned from this query.
-Now that I have the store numbers, I can use them to search for any invoice that
+49 different store numbers are returned from this query.
+I can search for these store numbers and see if other entries have the associated county filled in.
+Example below.
-contains them.

 ```
 SELECT DISTINCT county,store_number, store_name, city